i01011001/Irrelevent_Kernel_Module/README.md

     ### for debian users
     sudo apt install -y build-essential linux-headers-$(uname -r) kmod
     ```
-3. Clone the repo or better yet type the code down from `main.c + Makefile` on to a another file to the virtualenv or anywhere you like
+3. Clone the repo or better yet type the code down from `main.c + Makefile` to the virtualenv or anywhere you like
 4. Now use the following commands on the same directory as the code:
      ```bash
     ### To build the kernal module